Liv-star/Cybersecurity-Portfolio/Task-8-Wireshark/README.md

 # Objective

-The objective of this project was to capture live network traffic using Wireshark, filter HTTP packets, and analyze the captured network communication.
+The objective of this task was to install Wireshark, capture live network traffic on a local network, filter HTTP packets, and analyze the captured data.

 ---

 # Tools Used

+- Ubuntu Linux
 - Wireshark
-- Ubuntu Linux
-- Web Browser (Firefox)
+- Firefox Web Browser
+- Wireless Network Interface (wlp2s0)

 ---

 # Installing Wireshark

-Update the package list:
+Update the package repository:

 ```bash
 sudo apt update